RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/action_parsers.md

 def parse_actions(self, actions: Dict[AgentID, ActionType], state: StateType, shared_info: Dict[str, Any]) -> Dict[AgentID, EngineActionType]:
 ```

+## Creating Your Own

-To create a custom action parser, inherit from `ActionParser` abstract class and implement the two above methods.
-As an example let's look at a pre-built action parser that receives a set of 8 continuous values on the interval `[-1, 1]`
+To create a custom action parser, inherit from `ActionParser` class and implement those methods.
+Here's an example that takes 8 continuous values between -1 and 1, and converts the last 3 into binary (0 or 1) inputs to match what the game expects:
-and applies a threshold to the last 3 values such that they will become either `0` or `1` to comply with the valid car
-controls listed in the table above.

 ```python
 from typing import Dict, Any